128technology/docs/docs/plugin_http_probe.md

 #### Issues Fixed
 - **PLUGIN-2629** The command `show stats http-probe` is not working in the SSR.

-  _**Resolution:**_ Replace incompatible parameter referred in stats data model with local leaf definition
+  _**Resolution:**_ Replace incompatible parameter referenced in the stats data model with local leaf definition.

 ### Release 1.2.0